-- What is the overhead incurred? - What type of overhead is incurred? - More bits per packet?
-More packets? ...? - When is the overhead incurred? - · Always vs. only in case of failures? - ▶ How much does the sender (want to) know about the receiver(s)? - Reception status: (when) did data really arrive (and can a buffer be freed)? - How many receivers can the protocol support? - How heterogeneous can the receiver group be? - What does the achievable performance depend upon?
+- What is the overhead incurred?

+- What type of overhead is incurred?

+- More bits per packet?
+More packets? ...?

+- When is the overhead incurred?

+- Always vs. only in case of failures?

+- What type of errors to deal with?

+- How much does the sender (want to) know about the receiver(s)?

+- Reception status: (when) did data really arrive (and can a buffer be freed)?

+- How many receivers can the protocol support?

+- How heterogeneous can the receiver group be?

+- What does the achievable performance depend upon?